 Jaguar broke new ground with the 1948 XK120, a sports car easily capable of exceeding 120 mph, a feat for which it was named.
 The XK120 was the fastest production car in the world at the time and set numerous speed records.
-When three modified alloy-bodied XK120s made an impressive showing in the 1950 24 Hours of Le Mans, Jaguar head Sir William Lyons decided to go all in for 1951: Jaguar created the XK120 C, later known as the C-Type, for that purpose.
+When three modified alloy-bodied XK120s made an impressive showing in the 1950 24 Hours of Le Mans.
+In addition, Jaguar head Sir William Lyons decided to go all in for 1951.
+Jaguar created the XK120 C, later known as the C-Type, for that purpose.
 Fifty-three were made, with 43 sold to private owners.

 Designed to Win Le Mans

 The “C” in Jaguar’s XK120 C stood for competition, and the C-Type put Jaguar in the top tier of sports car makers by winning the 24 Hours of Le Mans twice, in 1951 and 1953.
 When Peter Walker and Peter Whitehead took the overall victory in 1951, it was the first British car to win Le Mans in nearly 20 years.